bdougie/optics-docs/source/troubleshooting.md

 If you're using Ruby, click [here](https://github.com/apollostack/optics-agent-ruby/blob/master/README.md).

 Contact Optics support for additional assistance, by using the form or emailing <a href="mailto:support@meteor.com">support@meteor.com</a> about your issue.
+Please include the language of your agent, and any contextual information which could give us insight into the issue.